History of Buffalo Wild Wings in Timeline

 2015: Expansion into the United Arab Emirates

-In 2015, Buffalo Wild Wings expanded into the United Arab Emirates with the opening of a restaurant in Dubai, further extending its international presence.
+In 2015, Buffalo Wild Wings expanded into the United Arab Emirates with a restaurant opening in Dubai.

-November 2017: Roark Capital Group Announces Plan to Purchase Buffalo Wild Wings
+November 2017: Roark Capital Group to Purchase Buffalo Wild Wings

-In November 2017, Roark Capital Group and The Wendy's Company announced their plan to purchase Buffalo Wild Wings for approximately $2.4 billion plus debt.
+In November 2017, Roark Capital Group and The Wendy's Company announced plans to purchase the Buffalo Wild Wings chain for approximately $2.4 billion plus debt.

-February 5, 2018: Purchase by Roark Capital Group Completed; Arby's Restaurant Group Renamed Inspire Brands
+February 5, 2018: Arby's Restaurant Group renamed Inspire Brands

-On February 5, 2018, the purchase of Buffalo Wild Wings by Roark Capital Group was completed.
-Arby's Restaurant Group was renamed Inspire Brands and set up as the holding parent company to Arby's, Buffalo Wild Wings, and R Taco.
+On February 5, 2018, the acquisition of Buffalo Wild Wings was completed.
+Arby's Restaurant Group was renamed Inspire Brands and became the holding parent company for Arby's, Buffalo Wild Wings, and R Taco, with each restaurant intended to keep their individual brands, names, logos, and operating autonomously.

-September 5, 2018: R Taco Changes Name Back to Rusty Taco
+September 5, 2018: R Taco changed its name back to Rusty Taco

 On September 5, 2018, Inspire Brands subsidiary R Taco announced it was changing its name back to Rusty Taco.